nfdi4cat/voc4cat/README.md

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel/xlsx-file or (as an expert) as new/changed turtle file.

-Here are the steps, for submitting updates in Excel.
+Here are the steps for submitting updates in Excel.

 - Get the Excel/xlsx-vocabulary file
   - The latest version of the vocabulary is always available via github-pages.